History of the Philippines (1565–1898): Conquest under Philip II

 Spanish rule brought most of what is now the Philippines into a single unified administration.
 From 1565 to 1821, the Philippines was governed as part of the Mexico-based Viceroyalty of New Spain, later administered from Madrid following the Mexican War of Independence.
 Administration of the Philippine islands were considered a drain on the economy of Spain, and there were debates about abandoning it or trading it for some other territory.
 However, this was opposed for a number of reasons, including economic potential, security, and the desire to continue religious conversion in the islands and the surrounding region.
 The Philippines survived on an annual subsidy provided by the Spanish Crown, which averaged 250,000 pesos and was usually paid through the provision of 75 tons of silver bullion being sent from Spanish America on the Manila galleons.
-Financial constraints meant the 200-year-old fortifications in Manila did not see significant change after being first built by the early Spanish colonizers.
+Financial constraints meant the 200-year-old fortifications in Manila did not see significant change after being first built by the early Spanish settlers.

 Elite native riding a horse by José Honorato Lozano.

 Some Japanese ships visited the Philippines in the 1570s in order to export Japanese silver and import Philippine gold.
 Later, increasing imports of silver from New World sources resulted in Japanese exports to the Philippines shifting from silver to consumer goods.
 In the 1570s, the Spanish traders were troubled to some extent by Japanese pirates, but peaceful trading relations were established between the Philippines and Japan by 1590.
 Japan's kampaku (regent) Toyotomi Hideyoshi, demanded unsuccessfully on several occasions that the Philippines submit to Japan's suzerainty.

 On February 8, 1597, Philip II, near the end of his 42-year reign, issued a Royal Cedula instructing Francisco de Tello de Guzmán, then Governor-General of the Philippines to fulfill the laws of tributes and to provide for restitution of ill-gotten taxes taken from indigenous Filipinos.
 The decree was published in Manila on August 5, 1598.
 King Philip died on September 13, just forty days after the publication of the decree, but his death was not known in the Philippines until middle of 1599, by which time a referendum by which indigenous Filipinos would acknowledge Spanish rule was underway.
 With the completion of the Philippine referendum of 1599, Spain could be said to have established legitimate sovereignty over the Philippines.